JimCodified/toolshed/README.md

 3. Clone the repository
 4. `bundle install` from the `toolshed`
 5. Run MongoDB (I use all the defaults)
+6. Seed the db using the db_seed.js file (see file for instructions)
 6. `Rails s` and go visit http://localhost:3000/

 *Note:* If you want this to send emails or do FB auth you'll need to setup environment variables for: